World class is also possible with little water

 The redesign has dramatically changed the water management of the course, whereby it must be added: On a top course of the caliber of a Pinehurst No.2 in the USA every single blade of grass usually stands up perfectly and deep green.
 After Crenshaw & Coore had 640 sprinklers removed and stopped the practice of overseeding, which is common in North Carolina, whereby new grass is sown for the winter to displace the then brown Bermuda grass, the situation changed.
 Instead of the previous 1100 sprinklers, there are now 450, and most of them are found around tees and greens, much less on the fairways.

 Golfers who hit the middle of the fairway today will be rewarded with perfect grass.
-“We ran a whole new row of irrigation through the middle of the fairways,” Bob Farren, director of golf course and grounds management at Pinehurst Resort, told a Golf Digest reporter.
+“We put a whole new row of sprinklers through the middle of the fairways,” Bob Farren, Director of Golf Course and Grounds Management at Pinehurst Resort, told a Golf Digest reporter after the change.
 “But we knew, we weren’t going to have 100 percent irrigation coverage.”
 Instead, many of the balls roll into the outdoor areas and sandy area.
 It’s not high-tech, says Bob Farren.
 Rather, a return to the original style of play that prevailed in the days of Donald Ross, who completed the course in 1907: “If a ball didn’t land on the fairway back then, it didn’t end up in deep rough.
 He rolled over hard sand which made the course so unique.”

 Kaymer wins the US Open here

-Nevertheless, the course has the quality of a major course: Martin Kaymer won the US Open here in 2014.
-The greens were fast and hard, the fairways were dry but in very good condition.
+Nevertheless, the course has the quality of a major course: When Martin Kaymer won the US Open here in 2014, the greens were fast and hard, the fairways were dry but in very good condition.
 The greenkeeping team did not cause the drought on purpose – the little rain before the major tournament was the cause.
 When the women’s US Open took place a month later, the course was significantly greener – it had simply rained more.

 This new approach to greenkeeping was astounding and unusual for America’s golf scene, garnering plenty of attention – but also winning the 2014 Green Star Awards for Outstanding Environmental Practices .
 “Learning how to do it without water” was the headline in the specialist magazine Golf Digest in an article about the new method at the time.